 If your suppliers refuse your request, look for other suppliers who can offer lower prices or better payment terms for the same quality of the product.

 Resolve late payment issues

 Make your payment terms clear to minimise the possibility of late payment issues.
 Try to keep to the same terms for all your customers (for example, a 30-day window for payment of the invoice).
+The exception may be historically poor payers that are placed on COD terms.
 Get agreement to your payment terms from all your customers or clients.
 Carry out credit checks on all new customers or clients.
 Ensure that invoices are issued promptly.
 Ideally, you should issue invoices by email on the day of completion of the job or project and ensure that overdue payments are pursued.

 Get deposits for large projects or orders.
 Build a deposit (of anywhere up to 50% of the total cost) into your contract for large projects or orders.
 This is especially important if the projects or orders are likely to involve a lot of resources and time.